-The Contractor is responsible for the health and safety of all persons on the Site.
+The Contractor is responsible for the health and safety of all persons on the Site, including EPC staff assisting with installation.
 All necessary precautions shall be made to prevent accidents and personal injuries.
-The Contractor shall present his planning and organization for the health and safety in advance of the actual construction works.

 The Contractor shall make plans for dealing with emergencies at the Site, the Contractor's work areas, and during transportation.
 The plan shall include first aid, transporting accident victims to hospital, first aid education for employees, dealing with fires, etc. Such plans shall provide for all types of weather and working conditions which will be encountered at the Site and the Contractor's work areas.